University of Sheffield

 • A good 2:1 or 1st class degree in another undergraduate subject and a postgraduate psychology diploma/conversion course accredited by the BPS.
 Applicants whose first degree was not in psychology must submit a transcript of the postgraduate course which confers GBC.

 We do not normally consider candidates who have a 2:2 in their undergraduate degree even with subsequent higher education qualifications.
+However, we do consider mitigating circumstances with regard to undergraduate degree qualifications: please check our Programme webpages for updates.

 Clinical